Examples Of A Single Replacement Reaction

 Q: What are spectator ions?
 A: Spectator ions are ions that are present in the reaction mixture but do not participate in the chemical change.

 Q: How do I balance a chemical equation?
-A: Ensure that you have the same number of atoms of each element on both sides of the equation by adjusting the coefficients in front of the chemical formulas.
+A: make sure you have the same number of atoms of each element on both sides of the equation by adjusting the coefficients in front of the chemical formulas.

 Q: What is the difference between oxidation and reduction?
 A: Oxidation is the loss of electrons, while reduction is the gain of electrons.